The Consitution of the University of Bristol Physics Society (Chaos)

 - One Year membership is likewise open to all members of the Bristol Students’ Union by application to the Society, but will expire after one year.

 - The Committee shall have the power to remove a member of the Society if they believe them to have violated the Union’s Equal Opportunities and Harassment Policies (or any modern equivalent), and any other policies laid down by the Union’s Board of Trustees.
-The decision is subject to ratification by the Societies Executive.
+The decision is subject to ratification by the Societies Network.

 2b.
 Membership Fee